pagekit/docs/developer-guides/how-to-theme.md

     ],
 	```

 5. In the chapter about theme options we created the file `webpack.config.js`.
-Our `node-theme.vue` file needs to be registered with this file, as well, to be compiled into JavaScript.
+Our `node-theme.vue` file also needs to be registered to be compiled into JavaScript.

 	```
     entry: {